garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

     query.geometry = buffer;
     ```

-1. For each of the `FeatureLayer` objects in the operational layers of the `SceneView`'s scene or the `MapView`'s map, call `selectFeaturesWithQuery`.
+1. For each of the `FeatureLayer` objects in the operational layers of the `MapView`'s map, call `selectFeaturesWithQuery`.
 Use `Enums.SelectionModeNew` to do a new selection, as opposed to adding to or removing from the current selection.
 Add this code after instantiating the query object and setting its geometry:

     ```
-    var operationalLayers = threeD ? sceneView.scene.operationalLayers : mapView.map.operationalLayers;
+    var operationalLayers = mapView.map.operationalLayers;
     operationalLayers.forEach(function (layer) {
         if (layer.selectFeaturesWithQuery) {
             layer.selectFeaturesWithQuery(query, Enums.SelectionModeNew);